sahanpasindu/sahanpasindu/README.md

 **` 🧑🏻‍💻 I'm a Youtuber/Tutor/Software Engineer `**

-I'm a full-time Software Engineer and content creator building my version of the digital world.
-All coding projects are built from the ground up.
-All video content is built the same way, I publish that content on my YouTube channel [Code Camp Sri Lanka](https://www.youtube.com/c/CodeCampSriLanka) to more than 15k subscribers.
+As a software engineer and content creator, I dedicate myself to building and crafting the digital world from the ground up.
+My coding projects and video content on my YouTube channel, [Code Camp Sri Lanka](https://www.youtube.com/c/CodeCampSriLanka), showcase my unique approach and ideas to a community of over 16k subscribers.
+I am constantly pushing myself to create and innovate, constantly striving to leave my mark on the digital landscape

 <p align="center">
       <a href="https://www.youtube.com/c/CodeCampSriLanka?sub_confirmation=1">